NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 `annotator.md`: The markdown file describes the module to prospective users.

-`annotator.yml`: The YAML file defines the input and output interfaces between an annotator and the rest of OpenCRAVAT.
-The YAML file specifies what data will be fed to `annotator.py`, and what data OpenCRAVAT should expect `annotator.py` to return.
+`annotator.yml`: The YAML file defines the input and output interfaces between an annotator and the rest of Open-CRAVAT.
+The YAML file specifies what data will be fed to `annotator.py`, and what data Open-CRAVAT should expect `annotator.py` to return.

 `annotator.py`: The python module receives input data describing a single variant/gene, and uses it to lookup additional information specific to that annotator.
 An `annotator.py` works by extending a provided base class, `BaseAnnotator`, and implementing three instance methods: `setup`, `annotate`, and `cleanup`.